tc4-net/tc4-net-docs/tc4-net.md

 As described by Tailscale, With the new Community on GitHub plan, the tailnet is can have:
 * Up to 25 users
 * 5 devices per user
-* 1 subnet router
+* 1 subnet router (for now, the club's firewall)
-* 2 admin users
+* 2 admin users (project owners in Github)
 * 2 unique users in ACL policy
 * Community support

+Note: Some of the above have specific exceptions (e.g., what happens to your device count when you "share" a device with others).
+It's worthwhile to read the docs.

+Because we're employing the free, community version of Tailscale, use of the tc4-net tailnet requires membership in the Github Organization.
+In other words, a user must have a Github account and the Cyber Club admin(s) must add that account to the Github Organization named "tc4-net", so that the Tailscale controller can use the Github information to manage authentication to the club VPN.

 Additional requirements by Tailscale require use of an Open Source license for code/docs placed in the Github Organization's repositories.
 For this reason, anything deemed private or proprietary must be hosted elsewhere.

-Use of the tc4-net tailnet requires membership in the Github Organization.
-In other words, a user must have a Github account and the Cyber Club admin(s) must add that account to the Github Organization named "tc4-net".

-Any departures from the above will require implementation/use of the [headscale controller](https://github.com/juanfont/headscale), vice Tailscale's controller.
+Any departures from the above Tailscale limitations will require implementation/use of the [headscale controller](https://github.com/juanfont/headscale), vice Tailscale's controller.
+Headscale is the open source version of the Tailscale controller and doesn't have all of the features provided by Tailscale.
+On the flip side, headscale doesn't have the above limitations for use.
+Use of headscale is probably an eventuality, depending on how many use the club VPN or services.
+Such will likely be a project for the club to design/implement.

 ## The Club's limitations

 * (proposed) The user must be an member of the TC4 Cyber Club.
 In other words, the user must attend either the in-person or virtual meetings.
 * (proposed) If a user doesn't participate in (i.e., attend) Cyber Club meetings for six months, they will be placed on a tentative list.
 If the number of users reaches 25, and a new member wants to join, the inactiive user's account may be removed from the tc4-net roster to allow the new user to join the tailnet.
 As of 1 Dec 2022, active participation in the weekly meetings averages around half of the Tailscale limit (somewhere around 10-12 people).
+The limit of 25 users is Tailscale-imposed.
+As stated earlier, headscale may become a replacement for the Tailscale controller if there are more than 25 active users.
-* (proposed) Nodes added to the archicture must be approved by the Cyber Club membership AND the Cyber Club's Faculty Advisor.
+* (proposed) Other than users' client, adding service nodes to the club archicture must be approved by the Cyber Club membership AND the Cyber Club's Faculty Advisor.
 Information about each of the architecture nodes (including ownership and admin info) will be documented on the Github page or on a page within the (proposed) internal Gitea service.
 * (proposed) To avoid achitecture "rot" experienced in the past, each server/service within the tailnet will have more than one user with admin rights.
 These admins will be documened on the (proposed) internal Gitea service.

 ## Tentative services within the tc4-net tailnet